Regulations for the 14th Klaudia Taev Competition (2025)

 A – LIVE AUDITION (recommended because there is a higher chance of being selected) –

 Auditions take place in Spring 2025.
-All details will be announced personally to every registered participant.
+All details will be announced personally to every registered singer.

 The registration deadline for live auditions is usually 10-5 days before the chosen audition date.